-The anti-corruption programme of TRANSPETROL, a. s. ("TRANSPETROL") was drawn up in the follow-up to the adopted Anti-Corruption Policy of the Slovak Republic for the years 2019-2023 and the request of the Ministry of Economy of the Slovak Republic.
-The methodological recommendation of the Office of the Government of the Slovak Republic issued in relation to the management of corruption risks was also taken into account in its preparation.
+The Anti-Corruption Programme of TRANSPETROL, a.s. ("TRANSPETROL") was developed in response to the adopted Anti-Corruption Policy of the Slovak Republic for 2019 - 2023 and the request of the Ministry of Economy of the Slovak Republic.
+The methodological recommendation issued by the Office of the Government of the Slovak Republic in relation to the management of corruption risks was also taken into account in its preparation.

-Anti-corruption policy is based on the premise that effective prevention of corruption is much more cost-effective than the process of dealing with cases where corruption has already arisen or repression.
+Anti-corruption policy is based on the premise that effective prevention of corruption is much more cost-effective than the process of dealing with corruption once it has occurred or repression.

 Corruption is a serious problem and a very undesirable element that occurs in society.
 It threatens the decency, fairness and moral foundations of society, distorts competition, hinders economic development and productivity growth, imposes additional costs, and therefore TRANSPETROL also in upgrades the anti-corruption measures already in place and introduces further, new and effective anti-corruption measures into its day-to-day activities.

-Corrupt conduct is necessary, in particular in a situation where the possible returns from such conduct are high and, conversely, the risk entailed by such conduct is low.
-Corruption must therefore be tackled from several angles.
-Potential returns need to be eliminated, which means acting ex ante, i.e. preventively.
-This must also be accompanied by an effective penalty for corrupt conduct already committed, that is to say, ex post repression.
+Corrupt behaviour is particularly likely to occur in situations where the potential returns from such behaviour are high and, conversely, the risk that such behaviour entails is low.
+Corruption therefore needs to be tackled from several angles.
+It is necessary to eliminate the potential benefits, which means acting ex ante, i.e. preventively.
+This must be complemented by effective punishment of corrupt behaviour that has already occurred, i.e. repression that acts ex post.

-Anti-corruption measures are introduced through a so-called 'corruption risk management system'.
-This system forms the basis for the effective and effective prevention of the corruption risks to which employees at all levels, departments, departments or departments may be exposed.
-Transpetrol's corruption risk profile was developed on the basis of a thorough analysis, assessment and evaluation of the individual activities of the company with regard to the possibility and type of potential corruption.
-On this basis, individual anti-corruption measures have been proposed which, in their consistent application, should effectively help to minimise, weaken and ideally eliminate the corruption risk altogether.
-It also constitutes the purpose of that anti-corruption programme, which is to prevent the emergence of corruption risk and thus to eliminate any corruption.
+Anti-corruption measures are put in place through a so-called corruption risk management system.
+This system forms the basis for the effective and efficient prevention of corruption risks to which employees at all levels, departments, divisions or units may be exposed.
+TRANSPETROL's Corruption Risk Profile has been developed on the basis of a thorough analysis, assessment and evaluation of the company's individual activities with regard to the possibility and type of potential corruption.
+Based on it, individual anti-corruption measures have been proposed which, if applied consistently, should effectively help to minimize, weaken and ideally eliminate the risk of corruption altogether.
+The above also constitutes the purpose of this Anti-Corruption Programme, which is to prevent the emergence of corruption risk and thus to eliminate any corruption.

-The concept of corruption does not have a clear definition, but we can describe it as a conflict between the public and private interests, manifested as an abuse of a position or function in politics, public administration or the economy for the personal benefit of the individual, in our case, especially the employee.
+The concept of corruption has no clear definition, but it can be described as a conflict between public and private interest, manifesting itself as the abuse of a position or office in politics, public administration or the economy for the personal benefit of an individual, in our case in particular an employee.

-Under the UN Convention against Corruption , it is understood as an abuse of power or position for the benefit of one another person or for the benefit of others .
-The general definition used by the European Commission and the European Structural Funds sees corruption as an 'abuse of a (public) position for personal gain'.
-In the conditions of the Slovak Republic, the concept of corruption itself is not introduced as a legally defined term.
-However, it is mentioned in the Criminal Code (Sections 328 to 336b) as the file name of the types of proceedings relating to corruption and bribery.
+Under the UN Convention against Corruption, it is understood as the abuse of power or position for one's own benefit or for the benefit of others.
+The general definition used by the European Commission and the European Structural Funds understands corruption as "the abuse of a (public) position for personal gain".
+In the conditions of the Slovak Republic, the concept of corruption itself is not established as a legally defined concept.
+However, it is mentioned in the Criminal Code (§ 328 to § 336b), as a collective name for the types of acts related to corruption and bribery.

 Corruption is punishable, at the level of criminal law, by severe prison sentences for natural persons, by property penalties for legal persons involved in corrupt proceedings and, last but not least, by administrative and legal penalties for both natural and legal persons (financial penalties, impossibility of participation in public procurement and others).
 Failure to report a crime of corruption – whether not notifying an attempted corruption or information that someone has committed corruption – is also considered a criminal offence.
 The most common forms of corruption offences that employees may encounter in the course of their work are:

-Accepting a bribe (so-called passive corruption) means accepting, requesting or making an promise, either directly or through an intermediary, a bribe – a performance of a material or non-material nature to which the person is not entitled, acting or not acting for that bribe (refraining from acting) by breaching his obligations arising out of employment, status, function or profession.
+Accepting a bribe (so-called passive corruption) means accepting, demanding or promising, either directly or through an intermediary, a bribe - a benefit of a pecuniary or non-pecuniary nature to which a person is not entitled, in return for which the person acts or fails to act (refrains from acting) in a way that violates his or her obligations arising out of his or her employment, position, office or profession.

-Bribery (so-called active corruption) means offering, promising or providing, either directly or through an intermediary, a bribe – a performance of a material or non-material nature to which the bribe person is not entitled, and the bribery person acts or does not act for that bribe (refrains from acting) by breaching his obligations arising from employment, status, function or profession.
+Bribery (so-called active corruption) means to offer, promise or provide, either directly or through an intermediary, a bribe - a benefit of a pecuniary or non-pecuniary nature to which the person being bribed is not entitled, and in return for the bribe the person being bribed acts or fails to act (refrains from acting) in a way that violates his or her obligations arising out of his or her employment, position, office or profession.

-Failure to report a crime of corruption (failure to report an attempted corruption or information that someone has committed corruption) which the employee has become well aware of is also penalised on a criminal level.
+Failure to report a corruption off ence (failure to report an attempt to commit corruption or information that someone has committed corruption), of which the employee has credible knowledge, is also punishable under criminal law.